scotthovestadt/gigya/README.md

 // Initialize SDK with your API Key, User Key, and User Secret. const gigya = new Gigya('YOUR_API_KEY', 'YOUR_DATA_CENTER', 'YOUR_USER_KEY', 'YOUR_USER_SECRET');

+// or:

+// Initialize without keys and pass to each method. const gigya = new Gigya();

 // Fetch user's account.
 // Returns a Promise.
 Promise is thrown on error.